-2016 has been an introspective year for the Asheville Buncombe Food Policy Council.
-Now in our 5th year, ABFPC, one of the first food policy councils in North Carolina, continues to be one of the most established and well-developed grassroots food policy councils in the region.
-As we plan for strategic operations and prepare for the many challenges we face in expanding and protecting food and farm sovereignty, it is critical that we have our organizational house in order by drafting our first complete and detailed governing documents (linked below).
+2016, our 7th year, was an introspective year for the Asheville Buncombe Food Policy Council.
+One of the first food policy councils in North Carolina, ABFPC continued to be one of the most established and well-developed grassroots food policy councils in the region.
+As we planned for strategic operations and prepared for the many challenges we face in expanding and protecting food and farm sovereignty, we took significant time to put our operational house in order by drafting our first complete and detailed governing documents (linked below).

 In cooperation, we share these governing documents with the community.